flashlightministries/oilforlight/_posts/2017-03-30-analemma-tower.md

 "Business is conducted at the lower end of the tower, while sleeping quarters are approximately 2/3 of the way up.
 Devotional activities are scattered along the highest reaches."

 Say what?
+Devotional activities?
 The conceptual diagrams show that the top third of the tower is dedicated to spiritual devotion services.
 Floors for "Worship" are surmounted by a "Reliquary," and at the tippy-top, a "Funerary."

 If you aren't familiar with Catholic tradition, you probably don't recognize the term "reliquary."
 It's a place for relics, including the dead bodies of venerated men.